 Who are your influences?
 There are so many artists of all genres and all periods.
 I would say I’m mostly influenced by photography and movies.

 Describe your nominated work.
-La garde, released in 2010, is my second album (after Escalader l’ivresse, 2008).
-For this album I worked again with the renowned Jean Massicotte.
-I worked on the melodies first, creating home demos.
+Fancy Ghetto, released in 2014, is my third album (after Escalader l’ivresse, 2008 & La Garde, 2010).
+For this album I worked with François Lafontaine, ex-member of Karkwa.
+I worked on the melodies first, creating precise home demos.
 After which, I wrote the lyrics with my friend Mathieu Leclerc.
-These were carefully tailored to the music and were based on a scrapbook I did with Ariane Charbonneau.
-We basically took various photographs on which we drew (you can read more about it on the Artwork Q&A).
+These were carefully tailored to the music and were based on the idea of telling the story of various characters living under one city.
+The fact that I wrote the lyrics after, based on the melodies, changed the creative process and the outcome of this album.
+I was very inspired by the urban phenomenon of run down neighbourhoods suddenly turning into upscale areas.
+I liked how two opposite elements can unite into one.
+I asked talented brothers Anthony and Fred Jourdain to work with me on the album artwork and album cover.
+We had lots of discussions and wondered through the streets of Quebec City and Montreal.
 This definitely helped us to visually set a musical mood and to create a world of our own.
-Musically, I wanted to create a more luminous, grounded album, inhabited by driving grooves and catchy melodies.
-The fact that I wrote the lyrics after, based on the melodies, changed the creative process and the outcome of this album.
+Musically, I wanted to create a more upbeat album, one could dance and shake one’s head to.
+I listened to a lot of African polyrhythms, Talking Heads and Peter Gabriel.
+This was the perfect excuse to bring back guitar solos!
+We taped the whole album, live in 10 days.
 And it doesn’t matter if one is not familiar with French or all the nuances of the language; it’s about being taken away on a musical journey!

 Were there any happy accidents while in the studio, or did everything go as planned?
 Everything went pretty much as planned!